EqualExperts/slack-gardener/README.md

     bot
     ```

-  * if you want to use the channel pruning functionality permissions will need to be granted for
+  * if you want to use the profile pruning functionality permissions will need to be granted for

     ```none
     users:read